 Also, don’t take existing content and rework it.
-Start with a clean slate so you’re open to the possibilities of new angles, opportunities that you may otherwise miss.
-You can identify elements crucial to success and include only them when you do this.
+Start with a clean slate so you’re open to the possibilities of new angles and opportunities that you may otherwise miss.
+You can identify elements crucial to success and include them only when doing this.

-Pick an objective: Pick an objective before you start – is it higher email subscriptions or click-through to an LP or money through ads?
+Pick an objective: Pick a purpose before you start – is it higher email subscriptions or click-through to an LP or money through ads?
 And then work backward to know how to break down these into smaller tasks to achieve them.

 Finding your objective for each page is crucial.
-Because then you can maximize exposure for this objective and make sure that the content is woven to drive people through the right funnel.
-Once you pick up the objective, quantify it with metrics to meet them.
+Because then you can maximize exposure for this objective and ensure that the content drives people through the proper funnel.
+Once you pick the objective, quantify it with metrics to meet it.
 Consider whether it is attainable and if there are any potential bottlenecks to achieving it.
 And once you are clear on the objective, set processes in place.

 Process in Place: Have a process in place for each campaign.
-Prepare a step-by-step process to execute campaigns.
-This way, it is easy for your team to track the campaign at each step.
-And make sure you track performance at each stage.
+Prepare a step-by-step approach to executing campaigns.
+This way, it is easy for your team to track the movement at each step.
+And make sure you follow performance at each stage.

 For example, you can create separate templates for content marketing pieces to generate leads or click on a landing page.
 And for each of these templates, have a specific layout and format to adhere to.
 When you follow this, it is easy to track deviations or if there’s any problem at any stage and track the person to correct it.

 This way, you standardize what goes into these content pieces and do not add unnecessary fluff.